PascalBod/lm-esp32-eclipse/README.md

 [Install the IDF plugin](https://github.com/espressif/idf-eclipse-plugin#installing-idf-plugin-using-update-site-url) (stable release).
 At the time of writing, this is version 2.4.2.

 Restart Eclipse.
-If Eclipse displays almost nothing, excepted a few small icons, click on the **Restore** icon on the left-hand side of the window.
+If Eclipse displays almost nothing, excepted a few small icons, click on the **Restore** icon on the left-hand side of the window:

 ## ESP-IDF installation